 The chemical compounds in cannabis, such as THC and CBD, interact with this system in much the same way.
 The many cannabinoids each have a unique role in turning these receptors on or off, to mimic the chemicals produced by our own bodies.
 Of primary concern for pain relief is THC’s unique relationship with the CB1 receptor, located mainly within our brains.
 Like a hand fits into a glove, THC fits perfectly into this receptor.
 Opioids, while intimately linked to our opioid receptors, also interact with the endocannabinoid system, through the CB1 receptor.
 Their relationship to one another is interesting, to say the least.
 Cannabis and opioids can work synergistically.

-In early 2018, researchers published the results of a study exploring the relationship between opioids, cannabis and CB1 receptors.
+A study by researchers — published in Neuropsychopharmacology (2018) — explored the relationship between opioids, cannabis and CB1 receptors.
 The team of researchers gave participants different doses of cannabis, oxycodone, or some combination of the two, then subjected to them Cold-Pressor Test (holding their hands in a bucket of cold water).
 The results are enough to make many ask, is there a place for cannabis alongside treatment with prescription opioids?

 The Role of Cannabis in the Opioid Crisis